Silver Lake Film Festival

-Silver Lake Film Festival ran from 2000 to 2007.
+Silver Lake Film Festival was an American film festival that ran from 2000 to 2007.
 It was a 501 (c) (3) nonprofit organization established to provide a showcase for cutting-edge independent film, music, digital, and other arts in Los Angeles, California.
 The Festival was held annually at various venues throughout Los Angeles’ Eastside, showcasing well over 200 narrative features, documentaries and short films.
-In 2005, in addition to its annual event, SLFF launched a very successful monthly series of short films with curated programs from an international array of filmmakers that is consistently SRO.
-The 7th annual edition ran for ten days, May 3–12, 2007, and included such varied programming as MP4Fest and MusicFest (two festivals-within-the-festival), along with curated film programs on architecture and design, urban sustainability, and an ASCAP Music Lounge along the lines of those at Tribeca and Sundance Film Festivals.
+In 2005, in addition to its annual event, SLFF launched a monthly series of short films.
+The 7th annual edition ran for ten days, May 3–12, 2007.